-- 1.5.1 PPS has a dedicated team of Youth Prosecutors, based in its regional offices, who have developed an expertise in taking prosecutorial decisions on cases involving young people who offend. - 1.5.2 Where a case is referred to the PPS from police, the Youth Prosecutors will determine whether the young person should be prosecuted or diverted from prosecution.
-If the Public Prosecutor decides that in any case being considered there is insufficient evidence, or that it is not in the public interest to prosecute, a decision of no prosecution will be taken. - 1.5.3 Youth Prosecutors make regular appearances as prosecution advocates in the Youth Court.
+- 1.5.1 The most common types of offences committed by young people include assaults, criminal damage and theft which are often associated with incidents of antisocial behaviour.
+Offending by young people tends to be less serious than offending by adults; the value of goods stolen tends to be smaller, the assaults less serious and young people are much less likely to be involved in serious offending behaviours such as fraud or drug trafficking. - 1.5.2 In dealing with cases involving young people, the PPS has established a dedicated team of Youth Prosecutors, based in its regional offices, who have developed an expertise in taking prosecutorial decisions in cases involving young people who offend.3 - 1.5.3 Where a case is referred to the PPS from police, the Youth Prosecutor will determine whether the young person should be prosecuted or diverted from prosecution.
+If the Youth Prosecutor decides that in any case being considered there is insufficient evidence, or that it is not in the public interest to prosecute, a decision of no prosecution will be taken. - 1.5.4 Youth Prosecutors make regular appearances as prosecution advocates in the Youth Court.
 The services of counsel in independent practice are also used by the PPS.
 Whilst they are not members of staff, they are subject to the same requirements as to standards of service.